jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

 ### ActiveSupport::Concern

-But what are those concerns?
+But what are those "concerns"?
-In order to don't mess the ApiController code with too much and unrelated code, that code is structured by independent modules using the [Rails ActiveSupport::Concern](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) concept.
+In order to don't mess the ApiController with too much and unrelated code, it can be structured by independent modules using the [Rails ActiveSupport::Concern](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) module type.
 Each file under `/concerns` implements one of these modules, whom are included in the ApiController, thus, to all api controllers.
-Concerns let you define variables, methods... as usual, but also include behavior as the controller itself (e.g.: define a `before_action` or `rescue_from`).
+Concerns let you define variables, methods... as usual, but also include behavior to the controller itself (e.g.: define a `before_action` or `rescue_from`).
 That is all we need to refactor the ApiController.